jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-I am a man of fixed and unbending principles, the first of which is to be flexible at all times.
+However rare true love may be, it is less so than true friendship.
-- Everett Dirksen
+- François de La Rochefoucauld

-Updated on: [1/30/2024]
+Updated on: [1/31/2024]
 <!-- #quoteEnd -->
 </pre>